tomludbrook10/Rationals-/README.md

 Rationals by Thomas Ludbrook.

-Program for implementing an Integer and Rational classes which can hold arbitrarily large numbers i.e 100+ digits long.
+Source code for implementing an integer and rational classes which can hold arbitrarily large numbers i.e 100+ digits long.

-The classes contain methods for all of the normal functionality for an Integer and Rational number such as addition and multiplication ect.
+The classes contain methods for all of the normal operations for an integer and rational number such as addition, multiplication and comparisons.

 Dependencies:
 Boost